White-spot lesions. - The earliest visible sign of tooth decay.

 a) What do they look like?

 True to their name, these lesions have an opaque, chalky-white appearance.
 The affected area has a lighter color than the normal tooth enamel that surrounds them.

 b) Where do they form?

-- And since braces can be hard to clean, they sometimes form next to where a person's orthodontic brackets have been bonded to their teeth.
+- Since dental braces can be hard to clean around, they sometimes form next to where a person's orthodontic brackets have been bonded to their teeth.
 (See picture, as well as more discussion about white-spot risks with braces, below.)